PrairieWaltz/InboxInspector/README.md

 ## Why It's Useful

-InboxInspector helps users, security analysts, and IT professionals quickly assess the legitimacy of an email.
+Inbox-Inspector helps users, security analysts, and IT professionals quickly assess the legitimacy of an email.
 It aids in identifying phishing attempts, spam, and other malicious email-based threats.

 ## How to Use